 Washington State's Mental Health Integration Program (MHIP)

 MHIP uses a patient registry (CMTS) to track and measure patient goals and clinical outcomes, and facilitate treatment adjustment if a patient is not improving as expected.
 MHIP also utilizes pay-for-performance mechanisms to support model fidelity and prioritize patient outcomes.
-Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of Collaborative Care.
+Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of CoCM.

 Washington State Legislature, Community Health Plan of Washington (CHPW), and Public Health - Seattle & King County